-There are several ways to measure for your BCD size :
+4 ways to measure your BCD size

 - use a flexible tape measure and measure the distance while not wearing a bra and while standing – from the apex to the wire line.
 If your breast tissue is soft, you can lean over so your back is parallel to the floor and measure again.
 The average of the two measurements is your BCD.